-The Institute for Glial Sciences (IGS) is pleased to announce the inaugural Translational Glial Sciences (TGS) Conference, taking place November 4, 2025 from 12–6pm, at the Sheila and Eric Samson Pavilion of the Health Education Campus of Case Western Reserve University and Cleveland Clinic.
-The TGS Conference will showcase scientists at the forefront of glial sciences and their latest findings about the impact of glia on a variety of diseases, as well as emerging opportunities to target glia for therapeutic impact.
-The Conference also marks the launch of IGS, CWRU's newest institute, whose mission is to illuminate the hidden role of glia in disease and unlock the era of glial medicines.
+The Institute for Glial Sciences was pleased to host the inaugural Translational Glial Sciences Conference on November 4, 2025 at the Sheila and Eric Samson Pavilion of the Health Education Campus of Case Western Reserve University and Cleveland Clinic.
+The conference brought together scientists at the forefront of glial sciences to share their latest findings on the impact of glia in a range of diseases, along with emerging opportunities to target glia for therapeutic benefit.

 Agenda